expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 Schedules a notification to be triggered in the future.

-> **Note:** Please note that this does not mean that the notification will be presented when it is triggereed.
+> **Note:** Please note that this does not mean that the notification will be presented when it is triggered.
 For the notification to be presented you have to set a notification handler with [`setNotificationHandler`](#setnotificationhandlerhandler-notificationhandler--null-void) that will return an appropriate notification behavior.
 For more information see the example below.

 #### Arguments